9.1 Agency Roles and Responsibilities

 - NHS England will be responsible for ensuring that the health commissioning system as a whole is working effectively to safeguard and promote the welfare of children.
 It will also be accountable for the services it directly commissions including health care services in the under-18 secure estate and in police custody.
 NHS England will also lead and define improvement in safeguarding practice and outcomes and should also ensure that there are effective mechanisms for safeguarding partners and health and wellbeing boards to raise concerns about the engagement and leadership of the local NHS.
 Each NHSE region should have a safeguarding lead to ensure regional collaboration and assurance through convening safeguarding forums;

-- Clinical commissioning groups (CCGs) are one of the statutory safeguarding partners and the major commissioners of local health services.
+- Integrated Care Board (ICBs) are one of the statutory safeguarding partners and the major commissioners of local health services.
 They are responsible for the provision of effective clinical, professional and strategic leadership to child safeguarding, including the quality assurance of safeguarding through their contractual arrangements with all provider organisations and agencies, including from independent providers.

 - All providers of NHS funded health services including NHS Trusts, NHS Foundation Trusts should identify a named doctor and a named nurse (and a named midwife if the organisation provides maternity services) for safeguarding children.
 In the case of ambulance trusts and independent providers, this should be a named practitioner.
 Named practitioners have a key role in promoting good professional practice within their organisation and agency, providing advice and expertise for fellow practitioners, and ensuring safeguarding training is in place.
 They should work closely with their organisation's/agency's safeguarding lead, on the executive board, designated health professionals for the health economy and other statutory safeguarding partners.

-Clinical commissioning groups should employ a named GP to advise and support GP safeguarding practice leads.
-GPs should have a lead and deputy lead for safeguarding, who should work closely with the named GP based in the clinical commissioning group.
+Integrated Care Boards should employ a named GP to advise and support GP safeguarding practice leads.
+GPs should have a lead and deputy lead for safeguarding, who should work closely with the named GP based in the Integrated Care Board.

 Other public, voluntary and independent sector organisations, agencies and social enterprises providing NHS services to children and families should ensure that they follow this guidance.

-Public Health England (PHE) is an executive agency of the Department of Health and Social Care which has operational autonomy to advise and support government, local authorities and the NHS in a professionally independent manner.
-PHE's mission is "to protect and improve the nation's health and to address inequalities", and was established in 2013 following the Health and Social Care Act 2012.
-PHE's Chief Nurse provides advice and expertise in their capacity as the government's professional advisor (Public Health Nursing), which in the context of children's health includes health visitors and school nurses.Model job descriptions for designated and named professional roles can be found in the intercollegiate document Safeguarding Children and Young People: Roles and Competencies for Health Care Staff.
+The Office for Health Improvement and Disparities (formerly Public Health England (PHE)) is an executive agency of the Department of Health and Social Care established to co-ordinate a programme across central and local government, the NHS and wider society, drawing on expert advice, analysis and evidence, to drive improvements in the public’s health.Model job descriptions for designated and named professional roles can be found in the intercollegiate document Safeguarding Children and Young People: Roles and Competencies for Health Care Staff.

 4.4 The Police